KeshiroM/Tvarus/README.md

 My project not only aims to address a critical educational need but also presents a substantial business opportunity.
 By fostering a sense of social and environmental responsibility in children and by actively contributing to their education about the SDGs, it could potentially become integrated into teaching curriculum and it could be used as a means for teachers to educate kids.

+<a href="https://youtu.be/kt6POEbIjGg"> VLOG ADVERTISEMENT </a></br>
+<a href="https://github.com/KeshiroM/Tvarus/blob/main/Project%20documentation/SCRUM%201-%20Project%20Status%20Report.pdf"> SCRUM 3 status report </a></br>
+<a href="https://github.com/KeshiroM/Tvarus/blob/main/Project%20documentation/SCRUM%202-Project%20Status%20Report.pdf"> SCRUM 2 status report </a>
 <a href="https://github.com/KeshiroM/Tvarus/blob/main/Project%20documentation/SCRUM%201-%20Project%20Status%20Report.pdf"> SCRUM 1 status report </a></br>
-<a href="https://github.com/KeshiroM/Tvarus/blob/main/Project%20documentation/SCRUM%202-Project%20Status%20Report.pdf"> SCRUM 2 status report </a>
 <p> </p>
 <img width="276" alt="Screenshot 2023-11-14 200911" src="https://github.com/KeshiroM/Tvarus/assets/98908030/eef5ad82-4e59-4919-90b9-419ede61dda4">